Where are these global internship opportunities?

 Will I be able to get credit for my internship?

-Internships for the summer of 2014 are not expected to be credit-bearing.
-However, if the selected candidates can work with their Departments to arrange for award of college credits upon payment of tuition and successful completion of the internship, they may earn credits toward their graduation requirement.
+Internships are not expected to be credit-bearing.
+However, if the selected candidates can work with their Departments to arrange for the awarding of college credits upon payment of tuition and successful completion of the internship, they may earn credits toward their graduation requirement.
 Students may also consider applying for COE 425, a 0-credit internship overseen by Career Services, which will provide additional support and facilitate the inclusion of the internships in the students’ transcripts.
 The registration of college credit or COE 425 must meet standard summer registration deadlines in the College’s academic calendar and catalog

 Who will supervise my internship?